 Health Indicator Report of Preterm Singleton Births

 Prematurity increases the risk for infant morbidity and mortality.
 Infants born preterm are at greater risk of dying in the first month of life.
 Preterm infants may require intensive care at birth and are at higher risk of developmental disabilities and chronic illnesses throughout life.
 They are more likely to require special education services.
 Health care costs and length of hospital stay are higher for preterm infants.
-There are many health, behavioral, socioeconomic, and environmental factors known to increase the risk of preterm birth.
-Therefore, it is useful to track preterm birth as part of an Environmental Public Health Tracking system.
-Infants from multiple births (twins, triplets, etc.), are more likely to be born preterm, so to separate the effect of multiple birth from other causes, the EPHT indicator for preterm birth focuses on singleton births only.
+Infants from multiple births (twins, triplets, etc.), are more likely to be born preterm, so to separate the effect of multiple birth from other causes, this indicator for preterm birth focuses on singleton births only.

 Data Interpretation IssuesThe New Jersey Department of Health has been using the obstetric estimate (OE) to determine gestational age since 1989, while the National Center for Health Statistics (NCHS) had been calculating it using date of last menstrual period (LMP).
 In 2014, NCHS changed the standard for gestational period from the LMP-based gestational age to the OE-based gestational age.
 OE-based gestational age for U.S. data became available for years 2007 and later in February, 2016.
 Data in reports published prior to February, 2016 will not match data shown here.
 Refer to [http://www.cdc.gov/nchs/data/nvsr/nvsr64/nvsr64_05.pdf Measuring Gestational Age in Vital Statistics Data: Transitioning to the Obstetric Estimate] for more information.